timbreitkreutz/atv.js/README.md

 ## Coming Soon!

-I'll be adding more tests and documentation.
+I'll be continuing to add more tests and documentation.

 If there's demand, the following things might get added:
 * Something closer to the 'window' events of stimulus